EPA No. :68660-8

 Synonyms: sodium carbonate peroxyhydrate; sodium carbonate peroxide, Na2CO3.3H2O2

 All Britebleach SPC particles are coated with a water-soluble layer.
 This makes the product stable in dry form.
 Only in contact with water the coating dissolves and the active oxygen comes available.
-Our particles are round and smooth.
-The coatings have the same thickness in all places.
-This combination of properties causes low wear when particles move against each other.
-It is important that particles remain undamaged and do not emit Britebleach SPC and oxygen before they are applied.
-Britebleach SPC is available with several coating types:
+It is important that particles maintain undamaged and do not emit SPC and oxygen before they are applied.
+SPC is available with several coating types:

-– thick coating; especially applicable when pressing of (dish washing) tablets; under pressure coatings are more prone to damage)
+– close-to-perfect spherical particles resulting in evenly distributed coating with uniform thickness; especially applicable for low attrition, for example when pressing of (dish washing) tablets; under pressure coatings are more prone to damage (active oxygen content minimum 13.0%)